EvelynSubarrow/Eagle/README.md

 ## Licences
 * GPLv3
 * `tiploc.json` can be used either under the same GPLv3, or the more restrictive Creative Commons BY-NC-SA, 4.0
+* `tocs.json` - see above

 ## tiploc.json
-* `tiploc.json` is based on reference data accessible from Network Rail's open feeds.
-This project is, of course, not endorsed by Network Rail.
+* `tiploc.json` is based on reference data published by Network Rail, National Rail Enquiries, and the Department for Transport.
+None of these organisations are affiliated with this project.
+## tocs.json
+* `tocs.json` is based solely on reference data from National Rail Enquiries.

 ## Using Eagle
 You'll need an email address and password for a Network Rail open data account.
 You can sign up